Deese–Roediger–McDermott paradigm: Roediger and McDermott

 Little attention was given to Deese's experiment until the early 1990s when Henry L. Roediger III came across the 1959 article and decided to further explore the findings.
-He gave the job of piloting further research to a young graduate student, who subsequently left the field of psychology without conducting any of the proposed research.
 Roediger eventually offered the project to his PhD student Kathleen McDermott, who completed the experiments as part of her PhD dissertation.

 First, Roediger and McDermott replicated Deese's research by using the six lists from Deese's study that were the most successful in producing false recall.
 Roediger read the lists of 12 words to a class of students, and after each list asked them to recall as many words as possible from that list.
 Following the recall of the sixth list the students were given a pen-and-paper recognition memory test: a list of words comprising 12 studied and 30 unstudied items (including the critical lures) on which the students rated how confident they were that each word had appeared on one of the previous lists.
 The results showed that students recalled the critical lure 40% of the time, and that most were confident that the critical lures had actually appeared on the lists.